Who we are

 The research and education aim at making a difference in today’s society while setting up the next generation for the future.
-The cross-disciplinary way of working which characterizes UT university opens up unexpected possibilities, especially in combination with creativity and excellence in scientific disciplines.
-The research and education contribute to change, progress and renewal on the following scientific themes:
+The cross-disciplinary way of working that characterizes UT University opens up unexpected possibilities, especially in combination with creativity and excellence in scientific disciplines.
+The research and education contribute to change, progress, and renewal on the following scientific themes:

 The academic education is complemented by the application of new skills in the various state-of-the-art labs.
 UT is composed of a dynamic community with more than 12,000 students and 3,700 staff members, representing a hundred nationalities.

-FCT NOVA, with about 8000 students, has one of the best university campuses and is distinguished by a culture of excellent teacher-student relationship and an intense academic life with many different cultural and sports activities.
+FCT NOVA, with about 8000 students, has one of the best university campuses and is distinguished by a culture of excellent teacher-student relationships and an intense academic life with many different cultural and sports activities

 Lund University was founded in 1666 and is repeatedly ranked among the world’s top 100 universities.
 The University has around 44 000 students and more than 8 000 staff based in Lund, Helsingborg and Malmö.
 Lund is considered one of the most popular study locations in Sweden.
 The University offers one of the broadest ranges of programmes and courses in Scandinavia, based on cross-disciplinary and cutting-edge research.
 The unique disciplinary range encourages boundary-crossing collaborations both within academia and with wider society, creating great conditions for scientific breakthroughs and innovations.
 The University has a distinct international profile, with partner universities in almost 70 countries.
 Lund University has an annual turnover of more than EUR 880 million, of which two-thirds go to research in our nine faculties, enabling us to offer one of the strongest and broadest ranges of research in Scandinavia.